udexon/Homoiconism/Q19_HIP_Advantages.md

 http://www.sagemath.org/

-These software lead to Lisp.
+These software lead to / built with Lisp.
+Has gaps to other programming languages.

 Understanding Lisp leads to RPN, Forth, Phos ....
+Phos eliminates gaps between programming languages and mathematics.